seveas/python-prctl/docs/index.rst

 .. function:: set_timerslack()

-  Control the default "rounding" in nqnoseconds that is used by :func:`select`, :func:`poll` and friends.
+  Control the default "rounding" in nanoseconds that is used by :func:`select`, :func:`poll` and friends.

   The default value of the slack is 50 microseconds; this is significantly less